-Following are four superfoods that don’t just make delicious snacks, but may also help you manage your diabetes.
+Following are four diabetic snacks that aren’t JUST delicious.
+These superfoods could also help you manage your diabetes.

-Although garbanzo beans are super healthy, both high in fiber and nutrients, we understand that most folks don’t consider them snack material.
-But trust us, they can quickly be transformed into a creamy or crunchy treat that’s worthy of any snack attack.
+We’ll, all that is about to change.
+Because garbanzos can quickly be transformed into a creamy or crunchy treat that’s worthy of any diabetic snack attack.